Langley Air Force Base: History

 Langley Air Force Base, originally known as Langley Field, is named after Samuel Pierpont Langley, an aerodynamic pioneer and a former Secretary of the Smithsonian Institution.
-Langley began aerodynamic experiments in 1887 and formed a basis for practical pioneer aviation.
-He built and saw the first steam model airplane in 1896 and the first gasoline model in 1903.
+In 1887, Langley began aerodynamic experiments and formed a basis for practical pioneer aviation.
+In 1896, he built the first steam model airplane and the first gasoline model in 1903.
 Both planes were believed to be capable of flight.

-He also built the first man-carrying gasoline airplane in 1903, which failed to fly on its first attempt and broke apart and crashed on its second.
-It was, after major modification eleven years later, flown "successfully" by Glenn Curtiss for a little over 3 seconds, traveling 150 feet through the air in 1914.
-Langley Field was the first Air Service base built especially for air power, is the oldest continually active air force base in the world, and is the oldest airfield in Virginia.
+In 1903, he built the first man-carrying gasoline airplane, which failed to fly on its first attempt and broke apart and crashed on its second.
+In 1914, after major modifications, it was flown successfully by Glenn Curtiss for a little over three seconds, traveling 150 feet through the air.
+Langley Field was the first Air Service base built specifically for air power.
+It is the oldest continually active air force base in the world, and the oldest airfield in Virginia.

 Origins

 In 1916, the National Advisory Council for Aeronautics (NACA), predecessor to NASA, established the need for a joint airfield and proving ground for Army, Navy and NACA aircraft.
 NACA determined that the site must be near water for over-water flying, be flat and relatively clear for expansion and the landing and take-off of aircraft, and near an Army post.
 The Army appointed a board of officers who searched for a location.
-The officers sometimes posed as hunters and fishermen to avoid potential land speculation which would arise if the government's interest in purchasing land was revealed.
-Fifteen locations were scouted before a site near Hampton in Elizabeth City County was selected.
+The officers sometimes posed as hunters and fishermen to avoid potential land speculation, which would arise if the government's interest in purchasing land was revealed.
+Fifteen locations were scouted, before a site near Hampton in Elizabeth City County was selected.

 In 1917, the new proving ground was designated Langley Field for one of America's early air pioneers, Samuel Pierpont Langley.
 Langley had first made tests with his manned heavier-than-air craft, launched from a houseboat catapult, in 1903.
-His first attempts failed and he died in 1906, shortly before a rebuilt version of his craft soared into the sky.
+His first attempts failed.
+He died in 1906, shortly before a rebuilt version of his craft soared into the sky.

 Training units assigned to Langley Field: